munetomo-maruyama/mmRISC-1/README.md

 # mmRISC-1 : RISC-V RV32IMAFC Core for MCU

 “mmRISC_1” is a RISC-V compliant CPU core with RV32IM[A][F]C ISA for MCU.<br>
-The “mmRISC” stands for “much more RISC”.
+The “mmRISC” stands for “much more RISC”. <br>
+For details, please refer PDF file under doc directory.

 ## ISA
 RV32IM[A][F]C (configurable)